Visual-Meta

 • Rich.
 Supports a large amount of metadata

 • Open.
-Anyone can read the metadata with no special background or tooling, now & in the future
+Anyone can read the metadata now & in the future

 • Extensible.
-Anyone can add their own fields–not only have predefined fields available–should they wish, as long as they make clear what the fields are
+Anyone can add their own fields should they wish, as long as they make clear what the fields are

 Robust

 • Document encapsulated.
-Does not need a server to be maintained to function
+Does not need a server to be maintained to function, even for linking to other documents

 • Compatible with all valid PDF viewers since it simply adds text to the document.